 The terms of customer credit are up to end of month + 90 days.
 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 The Company evaluates provisions for doubtful debts on a case by case basis.
 The Company has a factoring agreement in respect of customer debt with a leading bank in Israel.
-In accordance with the agreement and as of the reporting date, the Company assigned, through absolute assignment by way of sale, customer debt in the amount of approximately NIS 14 million.
+In accordance with the agreement and as of the reporting date, the Company assigned, through absolute assignment by way of sale, customer debt in the amount of approximately NIS 36 million with an estimate annual interest of 3%.